-As a parish school, Incarnation must give priority to children of Incarnation Parishioners, using the priorities detailed below and presupposing available space.
+As a parish school, Incarnation must give priority to children of the Our Lady of Light Parish Family (Incarnation / St. Francis of Assisi Parishioners), using the priorities detailed below and presupposing available space.
 Students currently enrolled in the school will be admitted before any new admissions, provided they are officially registered during the re-enrollment period.
 While it is our goal to accommodate all interested families, please be aware that registration does not guarantee entry into Incarnation School’s program.
 New students registered and not admitted due to lack of space are placed on a wait list.
 Please review the Admission Policy Guidelines on the bottom of this page for more detailed information.

 The Incarnation School admission process begins with submission of the following:

 - Recommendation form (for students applying for grades 1-8)

 - Copies of Baptismal, Reconciliation, and First Communion certificates (when applicable)